kampersanda/xcdat/README.md

     static constexpr auto l1_bits = bc_vector_type::l1_bits;

   public:
+    //!
+Default constructor
     trie() = default;

+    //!
+Default destructor
     virtual ~trie() = default;

+    //!
+Copy constructor (deleted)
     trie(const trie&) = delete;

+    //!
+Copy constructor (deleted)
     trie& operator=(const trie&) = delete;

+    //!
+Move constructor
     trie(trie&&) noexcept = default;

+    //!
+Move constructor
     trie& operator=(trie&&) noexcept = default;

-    template <class Strings>
+    //!
+Build the trie from the input keywords, which are lexicographically sorted and unique.
+    //!
+If bin_mode = false, the NULL character is used for the termination of a keyword.
+    //!
+If bin_mode = true, bit flags are used istead, and the keywords can contain NULL characters.
+    //!
+If the input keywords contain NULL characters, bin_mode will be forced to be set to true. template <class Strings>
     explicit trie(const Strings& keys, bool bin_mode = false);

+    //!
+Check if the binary mode.
     inline bool bin_mode() const;

     //!
 Get the number of stored keywords.